Best Pour-Over Coffee Maker: How to Choose the Right Dripper

 Other Considerations

-You might want to consider how much time and effort you’re willing to put into manual brewing.
+You might want to consider how much time and effort you’re willing to put into pour-over brewing.
 After all, some of the most highly regarded drippers require a level of patience and dedication that you might find overwhelming.
 Besides, do you really have half an hour to prepare expert-level coffee every morning?

 Ultimately, I’d say an automatic pour-over maker is worth considering if you don’t mind spending more money.